andrew-couch/SortingHat/README.md

 *	Multiple models will be created and once tuned, will be ensembled
 *	Models will range from simple logistic regression models to Recurrent Neural Networks
 *	Models will be created using caret and keras
-* Model ensembling will be done through the caretEnsemble package
+* Model ensembling will be done using majority vote

 ## Model List
 #### Multinomial Logistic Regression